AdaCore/gnatstudio/docs/users_guide/extending.rst

        """Perform an action count times"""
        ...

-  Basically, the technics here is to only perform something the first time the action is called (hence the if statement), but pass your shell function the number of times that it should repeat (hence the `$remaining` parameter).
+  Basically, the technique here is to only perform something the first time the action is called (hence the if statement), but pass your shell function the number of times that it should repeat (hence the `$remaining` parameter).